-At this time, SmartVideo supports English captions and subtitles when using our auto-conversion from YouTube.
-We will simply import existing captions from your YouTube video during the optimization process.
+At this time, SmartVideo supports auto-generated English captions and subtitles when using our auto-conversion from YouTube.
+We will simply import existing auto-generated captions from your YouTube video during the optimization process.
 You will see a simple toggle to turn this on/off within the settings of our WordPress plugin.

 <track default kind="captions"